Investigation into misconduct allegations finds that state Sen. Kevin Ranker violated Senate policies

 The report comes as the state House and Senate revamp their workplace policies in the wake of the #MeToo movement.

-In a statement Friday, Larson praised the Senate’s investigation process for keeping confidential both her story and that of witnesses, saying, “I hope this investigation and how it was conducted sets a new precedent for all future investigations.”
+In a statement Friday, Larson praised how the Senate’s conducted its investigation saying, “I hope this investigation and how it was conducted sets a new precedent for all future investigations.”

 In the report, Ranker denied “intentionally engaging in” any sexual conduct in 2010.
 He also denied making specific sexual overtures, “but he conceded that their office dynamic was occasionally flirtatious and unprofessional.”